hololinked-dev/docs/docs/beginners-guide/articles/object-proxy.md

 Simply provide the keyword argument `oneway=True` to the operation method.

-Importantly, one cannot have an action argument or a property on the server named `oneway` as it is a reserved keyword argument to such methods on the client.
+`oneway` must be always specified as a keyword argument.
+Due to this reason, one cannot have an action argument or a property on the server named `oneway` as it is a reserved keyword argument to such methods on the client.
 At least they become inaccessible on the `ObjectProxy`.

 ### no-block scheduling

-`noblock` allows scheduling a property or action but collecting the reply later:
+`noblock` allows scheduling a property or action and collecting the reply later:

 ```py title="noblock=True" linenums="1"
 --8<-- "docs/beginners-guide/code/object_proxy/sync.py:107:139"